 Winter holidays have officially arrived, bringing food, family, friends and celebrations.
 But for many people, this time of year also comes with the holiday blues.
 Rather than feeling festive, you may feel sad, isolated or numb.
 The blues may hit those fighting mesothelioma and other cancers harder than others.

-Patients may feel stress about their illnesses and cancer treatment costs.
+Patients may feel stressed about their illnesses and cancer treatment costs.
 They may also worry about having enough energy for treatments and holiday events.
 These stressors can put a damper on the most festive celebrations.
 But experts have suggestions for managing even the bluest of winters.
 Here are a few tips and tricks for cancer patients and others navigating a difficult holiday season.

 One important tactic for cancer patients is to keep their holiday expectations realistic.
 This applies to expectations about events, other people and themselves.
 Patients often have cancer symptoms and treatment side effects at the same time.
 This may mean dealing with exhaustion, nausea and more.